-As is more fully described below, ALL in-person matters must be set for a specific hour or alternatively, that the number of interested parties, including counsel, present in a courtroom during a certain hour is no more than ten (10).
+As is more fully described below, ALL in-person matters must be set for a specific hour or alternatively, that the number of interested parties, including counsel, present in a courtroom during a certain hour is no more than sixteen (16).
+The presiding judge may as he or she believes necessary to assure required social distancing and/or compliance with any other governmental directive to stem the Coronavirus spread may further limit the number of persons permitted at a given time in the courtroom.